 My practice takes shape by operating in daily life.
 The ongoing project "Chance Encounters | a Gesture, an Object, a Décor.” is the core of my current creative practice.
 Central to the development of my practice are the results coming from a micro research on the chance encounters I have in public space as well as a search for gems in the fleeting moments of daily life.
 By mapping, collecting and archiving my chance encounters, I investigates the role of chance, the gift, relational aesthetics and the impact of public space on social interaction with strangers.

-Using this ever-growing archive of collected materials from the research I create digital atlases guided by the use of my imagination.
+The ever-growing archive of collected materials is used to create digital atlases guided by the use of my imagination.
 In here well-known tropes merge, meanings shift, past and present fuse.
 By applying a poetic and often metaphorical language I reflect on the subjects that I'm researching, balancing on the intersection of fiction, theory and reality.

 Note: The artworks on view are fragments from the research and work, these two elements are entwined and give an impression of the visual landscape of the ongoing project “Chance Encounters | a Gesture, an Object, a Décor.”